MYaseen208/VetResearchLMM/README.md

 # VetResearchLMM
 ## Introduction

-**VetResearchLMM** has \code{R}  codes and data sets for Duchateau, L. and Janssen, P. and Rowlands, G. J. (1998). \emp{Linear Mixed Models.
-An Introduction with applications in Veterinary Research.} International Livestock Research Institute.
+**VetResearchLMM** has R  codes and data sets for Duchateau, L. and Janssen, P. and Rowlands, G. J. (1998).
+Linear Mixed Models.
+An Introduction with applications in Veterinary Research.
+International Livestock Research Institute.

 ## Installation
 Use **devtools** to install the development version from Github: